texastribune/data-visuals-guides/computer-setup.md

 > Don't want your email public?
 GitHub can help with that.
 On the email settings page, there is a setting at the bottom labeled `Keep my email address private`.
 You can then use the proxy email GitHub provides.

 Next we'll set up authentication.
-The Homebrew install of git adds a helper that allows it to use OSX's built-in Keychain.
+The Homebrew install of git adds a helper that allows it to use MacOS's built-in Keychain.

 Run the following to tell git to use it: